-Coming in at an affordable price point is the iClever Vertical.
-This mouse utilizes a unique design to reduce tendon pressure with the addition of a palm rest.
-It has an enjoyable, slightly rubberized finish that most users will appreciate.
-We enjoyed the internal storage for the dongle, making it easy to take on the go.
+The iClever Vertical is another great inexpensive model.
+This mouse utilizes a unique design with a palm rest to reduce tendon pressure.
+It has an enjoyable, slightly rubberized finish.
+We like the internal storage for the dongle, making it easy to take on the go.
 The CPI selector is within reach and will blink a series of lights to indicate which setting you are in.
-Our indoor neighbors especially appreciated the near-silent mouse clicks, especially when we were furiously clicking away trying to improve our accuracy in silly online games.
+Our indoor neighbors especially appreciated the near-silent mouse clicks, especially when we were practicing our online games.

 Some of our larger handed testers felt this mouse was too small.
-Their hands felt claustrophobic trying to fit all their fingers on the mouse.
+Some noted it was difficult trying to fit all of their fingers on the mouse.
 While the normal mouse clicks are almost silent, the scroll wheel clicks and browsing buttons are relatively loud.
-If you want to start using the iClever Vertical right away, you need to have a spare AA battery lying around.
-If you have a small-medium hand and looking for something new to try at a cheap price then look no further, the iClever Vertical is a great choice.
+If you want to start using the iClever Vertical right away, you need to have a AA battery on hand.
+If you have a small-medium hand and looking for something new to try at a reasonable price then give this model a chance.

-This mouse offers some nice features but it lacks in a few important areas as well.
-For example, we liked the browsing back button but were frustrated that it was not accompanied by a forward button to support the action.
+This mouse offers some nice features but it is lacking in a few important areas as well.
+For example, we like the browsing back button but were frustrated that it was not accompanied by a forward button as well.
 Occasionally we would over click, requiring us to navigate to the forward button on-screen; annoying to say the least.
 Additionally, the dongle is a bit too large to leave safely in a laptop for travel.
 Thankfully there is a storage slot for the device on the unit.
 As a final concern, we read many reports of click registering issues arising after prolonged use, though we did not experience them ourselves.
-While there are several checks in the Sculpt Ergonomic Mouse's con column, it remains a good choice if you are in search of a model to reduce hand cramps, and has a couple of nifty features to boot.
+Though it's not perfect, it remains a good choice if you are in search of a model to reduce hand cramps, and want a couple of nifty features.

-While this mouse keeps your wrist and hand at a very ergonomic position, it does have its drawbacks.
+While this mouse keeps your wrist and hand in a very ergonomic position, it does have its drawbacks.
 This model doesn't have a scroll wheel so you can't utilize "control + scroll wheel" shortcuts, and it uses a large, outdated dongle that isn't suitable for someone on the go — especially since there is no storage for it.
 During testing, we experienced some connection issues causing our cursor to stutter across the screen, but it didn't happen very often.
-While using this model, we experienced a loss in efficiency.
-Tasks would take an average of 25% longer to complete and took a lot more concentration.
+We also experienced a loss of efficiency.
+Tasks would take an average of 25% longer to complete and required more concentration.
 That being said, we highly recommend the 3M Joystick for users that value comfort and a pain-free experience over being able to move quickly and efficiently with their pointer.